stewart-git/RecursionMagic/README.md

 # RecursionMagic

 A console program to demonstrate **Recursion**
 ---
-The code includes the option to run from the command line with an input paramater.
+*The code includes the option to run from the command line with an input paramater*